stfc/PSyclone/tutorial/LFRic/background/LFRic_PSy.md

-In the *Parallel Systems* or, in short, [PSy layer]( https://psyclone.readthedocs.io/en/stable/psy_layer.html) PSyclone generates calls to accessor classes for the LFRic data objects passed from the algorithm layer, referred to as `<class_name>_proxy` (e.g. `field_proxy`) and accesses the object data by dereferencing the object proxies.
+In the *Parallel Systems* or, in short, [PSy layer]( https://psyclone.readthedocs.io/en/stable/psy_layer.html) PSyclone generates calls to the accessor classes for the LFRic data objects passed from the algorithm layer, referred to as `<class_name>_proxy` (e.g. `field_proxy`) and accesses the object data by dereferencing the object proxies.
 The data and other required information is then passed to kernels as illustrated in the